Green Belt Theory

 Map of the Islamic world, shaded green.
-The "Green Belt Theory" states that the Western powers aimed to strengthen Islamic regimes as a bulwark against the Soviet Union.
+The "Green Belt Theory" proposed that the Western powers aim to strengthen Islamic regimes as a bulwark against the Soviet Union.

-The Green Belt Theory is a geopolitical theory that was proposed during the Cold War era.
-It explains the Western world's series of efforts in some countries to regenerate religion in their societies and make a strong preventive belt against the Soviet Union at the time.
-It supposedly starts with establishing religious schools in India and continues with supporting religious governments in Pakistan in the 1940s.
-It resulted in the arming of religious groups in Afghanistan, in the 1980s.
+The Green Belt Theory is a geopolitical containment strategy that was developed during the Cold War era.
+It proposed Western support for Islamic movements in Muslim-majority countries on the southern periphery of the Soviet Union to create an "Islamic belt" as a bulwark against Soviet influence.

 Background

-From the nineteenth century, Lord Curzon brought with him a strategy of creating "a Moslem nexus of states" in the Middle East as a shield to ward off Russian expansion.
-He proposed to take advantage of the situation by putting his British-sponsored Moslem nexus of states into place, When the Bolshevik Revolution brought about Russia's withdrawal from her forward positions.
+From the nineteenth century, Lord Curzon brought with him a strategy of creating "a Moslem nexus of states" in the Middle East as a shield against Russian expansion.
+He proposed to take advantage of the situation by putting his British-sponsored Moslem nexus of states into place, when the Bolshevik Revolution brought about Russia's withdrawal from her forward positions.
 That nexus would have been a line across the Middle East from the Ottoman Empire through the Persian Empire to the khanates and emirates of Central Asia and Afghanistan in the nineteenth century.